10 Rillington Place: Plot

-Tim hides out with his aunt and uncle in Merthyr Tydfil, pretending that he is in town on business.
+Tim hides out with his aunt and uncle Con and Vi Lynch in Merthyr Tydfil, pretending he is in town on business.
 He claims that Beryl and the baby are visiting her family in Brighton.
-Tim's relatives send a letter to Beryl's father, who sends a telegram in response to say that he has not seen Beryl in months.
-When confronted by his relatives, Tim pretends Beryl had run away with a rich man and then visits the local police station.
+The Lynches send a letter to Beryl's father, who sends a telegram in response to say that he has not seen Beryl in months.
+When confronted by his relatives, Tim pretends Beryl ran away with a rich man and then visits the local police station.
 He confesses to disposing of Beryl's body in the sewer after the botched abortion.
 Three London police officers lift the manhole, but do not find Beryl's body.
 A search of 10 Rillington Place eventually uncovers the bodies of Beryl and the baby in the washroom, where Christie hid them.

 When Tim is brought back to London, he is charged with the murders of his wife and daughter.
 In shock, and despondent over the news, he confesses to both crimes, though he is guilty of neither.
 During his trial, Christie is a key witness.
-Tim's defence shreds Christie's credibility by revealing that he has a history of theft and violence.
-Nevertheless, Tim is found guilty and hanged.
+Tim's defence attacks Christie's credibility by revealing that he has a history of theft and violence.
+Nevertheless, Tim is found guilty and is hanged.

 Two years after the trial, Ethel begins to fear her husband, and informs Christie she will move out to stay with relatives.
 When he begs her not to leave him, Ethel implies that he should be in prison.
 Christie murders her that night and hides her body under the floorboards in their front room.
 Later, he meets a woman suffering from a migraine in a café.
 He pretends to be an ex-doctor and promises her a cure.
 He is next seen putting fresh wallpaper on a wall in his kitchen; it is implied that he has hidden the woman's body in the space behind the wall.

 In 1953, Christie is living in a dosshouse.
 Meanwhile, new tenant Beresford Brown is moving into the Christies' flat.
-There is an awful smell in the Christies' kitchen and Beresford Brown peels off the wallpaper to find a space behind the wall, where he finds three of Christie's victims.
+There is an awful smell in the kitchen and Brown peels off the wallpaper to find a space behind the wall, where he finds three of Christie's victims.
 Soon afterwards, Christie is noticed by a police officer in Putney and arrested.
 The film ends with an intertitle explaining that Christie was hanged and Tim was posthumously pardoned and reinterred in consecrated ground.